-- Draft a new email and attach them so that you can access from your Gmail on PC
+- Draft a new email and attach them so that you can access it from your Gmail on a PC

 - Upload them to Google Drive then download them to PC

-- Connect your phone to laptop via USB, (And sometimes it acts up)
+- Connect your phone to your laptop via USB, (And sometimes it acts up)

 - Save them to your private WhatsApp group (this is a group of one person.
 Yes.
 To create this group, you only have to add one person and then remove them so that you are the only person.)
 Then you open WhatsApp on your PC then download these photos to your PC